 LAURIE KURTH – I am a retired plant ecologist working for federal agencies.
 In my final position, in Washington DC with the US Forest Service, I managed the national program budget for wildfire risk reduction (fuels management) and oversaw wildfire prevention, air quality management, and state assistance programs.
 I returned to Montana in 2018 and am reconnecting with Montana flora, including expanding native plant gardens on my property and attending Clark Fork Chapter activities.
 I serve on the International Association of Wildland Fire’s Diversity and Inclusivity Committee.
 I enjoy kayaking, traveling, hiking, biking, and quilting.
 In the summer, you might see me at farmer’s markets, fairs, and street festivals selling handcrafted goods, including those we bring back from Nepal and Thailand.

-Western Director-At-Large: KRISTINA BOYD has lived and worked as a biologist in Troy, Montana for 15 years.
-She currently runs a citizen science program for Idaho’s Department of Fish & Game, helping people collect native seeds for pollinator habitat restoration.
-She has been actively involved with The Wildlife Society for many years as a Leadership Institute Scholar, founder of the Early Career Professional Working Group, Editorial Advisory Committee member and contributing author of The Wildlife Professional Magazine, President of the Montana Chapter, and President of the Northwest Section.
-She has always enjoyed the observation, identification, biology, ecology, and ethnobotany of native plants… and she is very excited to begin her active involvement with the Montana Native Plant Society as the Western Director-at-Large.
+KRIS BOYD, incumbent – I have lived and worked as a biologist in Troy, Montana for 17 years.
+I have been actively involved with The Wildlife Society for many years as a Leadership Institute Scholar, founder of the Early Career Professional Working Group, Editorial Advisory Committee member and contributing author of The Wildlife Professional Magazine, President of the Montana Chapter, and President of the Northwest Section.
+The observation, identification, biology, ecology, and ethnobotany of native plants has always given me pleasure… and I am excited to continue my involvement with the Montana Native Plant Society as the Western Director-at-Large.